Materialfy/M-Dash/README.md

             DashboardView.vue  #/ any views that are a child of this will render inside the dash LoginHome.vue # any views/components that are a child of this will not have the toolbar etc around it
 ```

+### Special thanks
+To [creativetim](https://github.com/creativetimofficial/vuetify-material-dashboard) for the base template

+I added a lot of functionality and features to his base desgin template, but kept the overall theme/design.
+Will continue to add more!

 You can send a tweet to me if you need minor assistance https://twitter.com/SourBlueDream